Braemar Review and Specifications

 History - construction and ownership

-Fred.
-Olsen Cruise Lines is a Norwegian-owned, UK-based cruise shipping line with four ships, part of the Fred.
-Olsen Group.
-The headquarters of the company are in Ipswich, Suffolk, the UK, and it is owned by Bonheur and Ganger Rolf.
-The company of Fred Olsen originated in 1848 in Hvitsten, a little town on Oslofjord, Norway, by three Olsen brothers, Petter, Andras, and Fredrik Christian, who bought their first ships and established an international shipping company.
-Today the line is into the 5th generation of the family and operates companies skilled within cruise and passenger shipping trade, ships' crewing, shipbuilding, aviation, and offshore industries.
+Fred Olsen Cruise Lines is a Norwegian-owned and UK-based cruise shipping company, part of the Fred Olsen Group.
+The company is headquartered in Ipswich (Suffolk England) and is owned by Bonheur and Ganger Rolf.
+The company was founded in 1848 (in Hvitsten, Norway) by the three Olsen brothers (Petter, Andras, Fredrik Christian) who bought their first ships and established an international shipping company.
+Today Fred Olsen Group is into its 5th family generation and operates subsidiary companies specializing in cruise passenger shipping, trade, shipbuilding, aviation, offshore industries.

 After the purchase of the vessel, in 2009 Fred Olsen stretched it by adding a mid-ship section with extra cabins, lounge, and swimming pools.

 The 24,344-ton, 989-passenger cruise ship Braemar was originally built in 1993 as Crown Dynasty for the now-defunct Crown Cruise Lines.
 It joined the Fred.
 Olsen fleet in 2001.
 One of the biggest changes that past cruisers are going to note is the Braemar Room on Deck 5, leading into the new Scottish-inspired Morning Light Pub (that was released on sister cruise liner Balmoral in early 2008).
 Prior to the renovation, this space was more of a walkway, but now the expanded Braemar Room has become more of a public room in its own right, with Aztec and nautical-themed design of the decor.
 This space is also home to a new library, a card room, and an Internet room.